Jojosito/meson_deca/README.md

 #### Code

 Copy pre-build STAN files into a new folder bw2_example and wrap model to a python module.
-(Some warnings may be casted; but no errors should occur.)
+(Some warnings may be casted, but no errors should occur.)

 `../meson_deca $ ./initialize_model bw2_example`